 First, I added a 30K resistor parallel to the board-mounted 30K current-sense resistor to drop the total current sense resistance to 15K, allowing the DRV8871 to produce its maximum current of 3.6A.

 Next, I soldered a 1K resistor, RB, to a shortened lead on the transistor Base of a 2N2222 NPN transistor.
 Then I soldered (see picture below), from bottom to top, the transistor Collector (IN2), resistor RB (IN1), and transistor Emitter (GND) in place with the transistor legs soldered flush with the bottom of the PCB.
 I passed resistor RB’s free end through the IN1 hole, back out, and soldered it to IN1.
 I soldered the Bk (PMA GND) to the emitter leg, Ye (PMA +5V logic DCC) is soldered to the resistor RB’s extended lead connected to IN1 and soldered Wh (PMA +5V) to resistor RC (1K), whose opposite end I soldered to the collector’s leg.
 That’s it for the modifications!

 A bottom view shows how RB connects to IN and Ye (PMA +5V logic DCC).

 Next, I wrapped the DRV8871 PCB with a large diameter heat shrink applied over the input components.
 This arrangement provides a compact DCC amplifier capable of delivering 3.6A.

 Below is an oscilloscope trace of the input and output of the DCC amplifier.
 As you can see, the amplified waveform (blue) matches the input waveform (yellow) well.

-Below: The amplified Track Right (blue) and Track Left (yellow) output by the DRV8871 demonstrate proper opposite-polarity DCC is produced.
+Below: The amplified Track Right (blue) and Track Left (yellow) output by the DRV8871 demonstrate proper opposite-polarity DCC.

 The Adafruit DRV8871 DC Motor Driver Breakout Board provides the following advantages: